Basic Principles for Making Homemade Cheese

 Dan Kerr

-Making homemade cheese is truly a rewarding science if not an exact one.
+Making homemade cheese is truly a rewarding science, if not an exact one.
 Follow these tenets and you’ll find success.

 Cheese is the ultimate comfort food.
-Whether it’s in grilled cheese sandwiches, macaroni and cheese, or just a few crumbles on your favorite soup, cheese satisfies and fills a very particular niche in our appetites.
+Whether it’s grilled cheese sandwiches, macaroni and cheese, or just a few crumbles on your favorite soup, cheese satisfies and fills a very particular niche in our appetites.
 And your taste buds will tell you the best cheese is still made fresh on the farm – or in your own kitchen.
 Not only is making homemade cheese fun, but artisan cheeses’ flavors are highly individualized, and they are the center of attention whether served at a country-style wine and cheese party or on a sandwich at lunchtime.

 Many stories exist to explain just how cheese making started.
 My favorite is the story of a milk-loving traveler making a journey on a camel’s back.
 The milk was carried in the “Thermos” of the day, a sheep’s stomach, which was at the bottom of the baggage as the traveler set out across the desert.
 Stopping for a bite to eat, the traveler discovered cheese.